Legal Ombudsman Scheme: Our First-tier Complaints Handling Procedure

 (5) What you would like done about it.

 17. If you have a disability or are not fluent in written English and as a result have difficulty in carrying out this procedure yourself - and you do not have a solicitor - you may ask someone else to make a written complaint on your behalf.
 We may require proof that you have given them authority and on what basis.

 C: How we will deal with your complaint

 19. Geoff Carr will acknowledge we have received your written complaint by writing to you as soon as reasonably possible, usually within 2 working days of receipt. ("Working days" means weekdays, excluding weekends and the usual public holidays).
 He will also send you a copy of this procedure, open a complaint file and make an entry on our Case Management System reflecting that there is a complaint on the case.

-20. The member of the board of management to whom ethical issues have been delegated (currently Jonathan Jones QC) will decide who should deal with the complaint.
+20. The member of the board of management to whom ethical issues have been delegated (currently Jonathan Jones KC) will decide who should deal with the complaint.
 It will be either Geoff Carr or a senior member of chambers or staff who is familiar with the type of case involved and with the LeO Scheme.
 It will not be the barrister or staff member you are complaining about.